 For these pupsicles, I put 3 frozen blueberries on the top of each one.
 Blueberries are great for your dog because of all their antioxidants!
 I recently talked to Dr. Judy Morgan who said that she gives her dogs plain blueberries as treats!

 *Another healthy ingredient to add to your homemade dog treats is gelatin!
 Always go for the plain kind, just like with yogurt.
 Gelatin contains collagen and is great for dogs with arthritis.
 I make gelatin treats as easy to give pill pockets for the dogs.

 DIY: Gourmet Pupsicles Recipe

 The trick to getting them out is to let them warm up at room temp for a few minutes.
-Then just gently twist the milkbone to release the whole treat.
+Then just gently twist the treat to release the whole frozen treat.
 Lola and Lucy LOVED these!
 We’ll definitely be making them again, maybe even experimenting with different ingredients like beef broth and canned pumpkin.
 I also love this post from Kol’s Notes on a Coconut Milk Pupsicles DIY – those sound like something I would want for myself, too!

 Tori Mistick is an influencer, educator, podcaster and founder of the award-winning dog mom lifestyle brand Wear Wag Repeat.
 Her mission is to help women live their best life with dogs – as pet parents and petpreneurs!
 Her dog mom advice has been featured in BuzzFeed, Good Morning America and The Wall Street Journal.
 Tori is currently mom to two chocolate labs, Lucy and Burt (who she adopted as a special needs senior dog).
 They love to discover dog friendly things to do in Pittsburgh and the surrounding area.

 Looking for more quick and easy DIY dog treat recipes?
 Check out these posts: